A Scottish Soldier chords

 - Lyrics Begin: There was a soldier, a Scottish soldier, who wandered far away and soldiered far away.

-- Performing Artist: Andy Stewart
+- Featured Artist: Andy Stewart

 - Single: